bu-icsg/PHMon/README.md

 ```

 For each use case, we provide a script to boot up Linux.
 Because of our FPGA limitations, it takes
 about 2 minutes for the Linux to boot up (please be patient).
-After you are done with one set of
-experiments, the easiest way to exit the Linux environment is just by terminating the process
+After you are done with one set of experiments, the easiest way to exit the Linux environment is just
-using ctrl+c.
+by terminating the process using ctrl+c.

-## Running the experiments
+### Running the experiments
 For running the experiments, you need to make sure that you have the rocketchip_wrapper.bit.bin, fesvr-zynq,
 and the bbl as well as the script for the target use case (e.g., bbl_afl and afl.sh) on the PS side of the
 zedboard.

-### Shadow Stack
+#### Shadow Stack
-For the shadow stack use case, we provide a benign benchmark (mcf from SPEC2006 benchmark suite)
-and two programs vulnerable to buffer overflow attacks.
-Our vulnerable programs use the strcpy
+For the shadow stack use case, we provide a benign benchmark and two programs vulnerable to buffer overflow
+attacks.
-function and we choose the input to the program in a way to exploit this vulnerability.
+Our vulnerable programs use the strcpy function and we choose the input to the program in a way to exploit
+this vulnerability.

-#### Shadow Stack: Baseline
+##### Shadow Stack: Baseline
 To run our baseline experiment for the shadow stack use case, first run the shadow stack script
 (shadow_stack.sh) on ACM0: